burkea/FCND-Controls-CPP/README.md

 ----

 ### Position/velocity and yaw angle control (scenario 3) ###

-Next, you will implement the position, altitude and yaw control for your quad.
-For the simulation, you will use Scenario 3.
-This will create 2 identical quads, one offset from its target point (but initialized with yaw = 0) and second offset from target point but yaw = 45 degrees

 **`[RUBRIC]`** The controller should use both the down position and the down velocity to command thrust.
 Ensure that the output value is indeed thrust (the drone's mass needs to be accounted for) and that the thrust includes the non-linear effects from non-zero roll/pitch angles.
 * `LateralPositionControl()`